 - In Jaipur ‘Maharani Saree’ (very light in weight) is trendy and popular one for a woman.

 It was very blessing being able to visit one of the most well-known and historical Sufi Saint Khwaja Moinuddin Chisti’s Holy Ajmer Sharif Dargah (Shrine).
 All over the world, Ajmer is mostly well known for this Holy Shrine.
 Spend some serene and peaceful time here and then give a quick visit at Ana Sagar, and it was just ok.

 Ajmer Sharif Dargah

 After lunch from Ajmer enjoyed the afternoon exploring at Peppermint Hotel.
 This hotel’s classy interior design will catch your attention.
 I just have passed relaxing hours at the rooftop swimming pool and lawn.
 It was quiet and charming and how could I miss some clicking here!!! 😉

 On The Way to Udaipur

-After the breakfast, left Jaipur for Udaipur in Rajasthan.
+After the breakfast left Jaipur for Udaipur in Rajasthan.
 It was a long journey, but not tiring at all.
-New roads, new views and fresh mood, lol…..
-When was just near to Udaipur loved the awesome views of the Aravalli Ranges.
+New roads, new views, and fresh mood, lol…..
+Just near to Udaipur loved the awesome views of the Aravalli Ranges.
 And while my car was passing through the hilly roads, it reminded me the journey of my recent Bhutan trip.
 Somehow the world is round, and you find the similarity though for the first time you’ve been here.
 Interesting, right?

 Good Afternoon Udaipur!